 Our data is stored on Hetzner in Germany.
 You must conform to Germany's laws and Hetzner's policies in order to use this service.
 Heavily encrypted backups are stored in Exoscale SOS in Switzerland to improve resiliency against data loss.

 Once you have an account, you will be given information on how to setup your device to use the service as the file hosting platform.
-In case you're wondering, we do support ShareX and Linux/MacOS through owo.sh.
+In case you're wondering, we do support Windows through ShareX and Linux/MacOS through owo.sh.
 Most other Pomf-compatible clients (multipart/formdata) for file uploads or Polr-compatible clients for link shortening are supported.

-You can find the link shortener service on:
+You can find the service at:

 Visiting any of these links in your browser without a path will redirect you back to the homepage.

 We're sorry to hear about that.
-If any images infringe on your rights or the rights of an entity you represent, please shoot me an email using the contact link in the footer of this page and we will try to get back to you as soon as possible.
+If any images infringe on your rights or the rights of an entity you represent, please shoot us an email using the contact link in the footer of this page and we will try to get back to you as soon as possible.
 Make sure to provide us with the URL(s) of the content in question or we will be unable to find the files on our system.